 ‘The Weasleys were angry.’
 Sirius sighed.
 ‘I know that you and Ron have drifted apart, but they took your disappearance as irresponsible and were furious.
 Molly fears your actions will cause more members of the Order to be put in danger.’

-‘They volunteered to put in danger when they joined.
+‘They volunteered to be put in danger when they joined.
 The Weasleys are angry because of Arthur’s death, they can blame Dumbledore or me, and their choice is obvious.’

 Petty.
 Fleur swiped the last cream off the plate and licked it off her finger.
 Harry’s not to blame.